merauluka/sendgrid-integration/README.md

 1. Move this folder under modules directory of your installation, example sites/all/modules or sites/default/modules

-2. Install Dependencies which include Composer Manager.
-Use Drush to update dependencies via composer `drush composer-manager update --no-dev`.
-   This will download the Sendgrid API.
-It is important to use the --no-dev option so you do not download libraries that are used for development and testing only.

 2. Navigate to Modules and enable SendGrid Integration in the Mail category.

 3. Configure your SendGrid API-Key in admin/config/services/sendgrid